OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_beginnertutorial.md

 ## 1. Introduction

-OMNIA, a truly **Agile Low-Code Development** and operation of **Management Information Systems**' platform, welcomes you aboard to its continuous development process: the User Experience.
+OMNIA, a truly **Agile Low-Code Development Platform**, welcomes you aboard to its continuous development process: the Developer Experience.

-We do understand all your difficulties on how to build a **business management application** from ground zero.
+We do understand all the difficulties of build a **business management application** from the ground up.
 That's why **OMNIA** takes the pledge to **leverage and accelerate** the entire development process, providing a **simple**, **fast** and **responsive-by-default** platform.

-It's now time to judge our premises.
-To that end, we've just created a simple and intuitive tutorial based on an Order Management's example, guiding you throughout the **short-time period** of deploying all your inputs into a **business application**.
+Now is the time to judge our premises.
+To that end, we've just created a simple and intuitive tutorial based on an Order Management example, guiding you throughout the **short-time period** of deploying all your inputs into a **business application**.

-**Start your 20-minute exercise on OMNIA Low-Code Development Platform!**
+**Start your exercise on OMNIA Low-Code Development Platform!**

 ## 2. Prerequisites